meatball133/crystal/concepts/errors/introduction.md

 # Exception

 In the ideal world, everything works perfectly.
-But in the real world, things can go wrong and it matters how we handle these situations to ensure that our software is robust and reliable.
+But in the real world, things can go wrong, and how we handle these situations matters to ensure that our software is robust and reliable.
-Exceptions is a crucial concept in programming that allows us to handle errors and unexpected situations gracefully.
+Exceptions are a crucial concept in programming that allows us to handle errors and unexpected situations gracefully.

-Raising error if not handle halts the program, and throws an error message.
+Raising an error, if not handled, halts the program and throws an error message.
-This is a good practice as it helps in debugging and understanding the problem.

-In most cases you don't want your program to crash when an error occurs, instead you want to handle the error and continue running the program.
+In most cases, you don't want your program to halt when an error occurs, instead you want to handle the error and continue running the program.

 ## Raising an exception